vincentDcmps/nomad-image-updater/readme.md

 Aim of this tool is to update docker image in nomad job.

-## Arguments
+## command

+_if use with git feature need to be launch from git repository root_

+### Update

-take as argument target folder to lookup nomad file
+take as argument target folder or file to lookup nomad file

+### Clean

+clean all branch in repository beginning by nomad-image-updater/

 ## image management